marmelab/react-admin/docs/Fields.md

 ## Writing Your Own Field Component

 If you don't find what you need in the list above, it's very easy to write your own Field component.
 It must be a regular React component, accepting not only a `source` attribute, but also a `record` attribute.
-Admin-on-rest will inject the `record` based on the API response data at render time.
+React-admin will inject the `record` based on the API response data at render time.
 The field component only needs to find the `source` in the `record` and display it.

 For instance, here is an equivalent of react-admin's `<TextField>` component: